cbrainerd/isilon_stat_browser/README-dev.md

 * `stat_key_browser/data/key_tags.json`:

 The automatically generated JSON that results when hexaparse.py parsed key\_tags.hexa during the build process.
-This file is referenced by build\_stat\_browser.py to tag stat keys received from PAPI.
+This file is referenced by build\_stat\_browser.py to tag stat keys received from PAPI and is part of the distributable zip.

 * `keys.js`